cypress-io/cypress-documentation/source/api/commands/wrap.md

 - {% url `.should()` should %}
 - {% url `.spread()` spread %}
 - {% url `.then()` then %}
-- {% url "Logging in using application code" https://github.com/cypress-io/cypress-example-recipes/tree/master/examples/logging-in__using-app-code %} recipe
+- {% url "Logging in using application code" recipes#Logging-In %} recipe